muhibbudins/homies/README.md

 ## Requirement & Prepare

-Before we start, please follow this step to prepare this project (and make sure you have already installed web service like Apache / Nginx / XAMPP / WAMP etc. to start localhost) :
+Before we start, please follow below steps to prepare this project and make sure you have already installed web service like Apache / Nginx / XAMPP / WAMP etc. :

 #### Install Ruby SASS